 Our dinner: chicken & carrots with “red sauce,” lamb (which we later learned was more likely goat), potatoes, and breadfruit.
 This is a local starchy food that tasted a lot like potatoes and is boiled until soft and edible.

 As we ate the dinner Taupo and John made for us, they told us about our plans for the next day.
 Early the next morning, we would wake up and walk around the village together before heading to the local school to meet the children.
 When I asked how the villagers felt about people coming to tour their area and meet their kids, she laughed at me.

 “They love it!
 They love white people!
 They love black people, too, but white people!
 They love you.”

 After that, we figured everything was pretty much on the table.

-Once we were finished with dinner (and were seriously stuffed—Taupo had taken to chanting “more food, more food!!!” after each bite), we headed back to our cabin for the night… at 7:30 PM, it was already pitch black, so there wasn’t much to do.
-Though our cabin did have electricity, the lights brought on a TON of bugs, which neither one of us really wanted to deal with.
+By the end of our meal, we were properly stuffed—Taupo had taken to chanting “more food, more food!!!” after each bite.
+So, we headed back to our cabin for the night… at 7:30 PM.
+It was already pitch black, so there wasn’t much to do.
+Though our cabin did have electricity, the lights brought in a TON of bugs, which neither one of us really wanted to deal with.
 Instead, we strapped on our headlamps, climbed into our sleepsacks, and let down the mosquito nets.

-We went to sleep that night excited for the day ahead, and—though we had loved our time in Hawaii—finally feeling the culture shock we had been craving.
+We went to sleep that night excited for the day ahead.
+Though we loved our time in Hawaii, Fiji finally had us feeling the culture shock we craved.